How to Gain Exposure as a New Writer

 I haven’t been writing content exclusively for Medium.
-I’ve been republishing stories that I’ve posted elsewhere, such as in this Thoughtletter and on my blog.
+I’ve been republishing stories that I’ve posted elsewhere, such as on Quora and on my blog.

 This is a strategy known as “repurposing content.”

 In the past week, I’ve had a couple of people highlight sections of my writing, which is such an honor.

 If you are a writer, artist, or creator of any kind, don’t wait for your audience to find you.
-Go find them.

 It’s much easier to sell your products on Amazon where there are already millions of buyers.